datacarpentry/rr-automation/README.md

 rr-automation
 =============

-This lesson teaches some tips and tricks that will make life easier with R Markdown if one is using it in the context of a typical research project, which will likely involve multiple sources of raw data that are then combined to create multiple intermediate datasets which then get combined to generate figures and tables.
+This lesson teaches some tips and tricks that will make life easier with `RMarkdown` if one is using it in the context of a typical research project, which will likely involve multiple sources of raw data that are then combined to create multiple intermediate datasets which then get combined to generate figures and tables.

 ## Before the lesson starts

-* Make sure that participants have the following packages installed:
+- Make sure that participants have the following packages installed:
-  - knitr
-  - dplyr
+  - `knitr`
-  - testthat
+  - `tidyverse`
-  - ggplot2
+  - `testthat`
-  - rmarkdown and knitr (in RStudio pushing the knit HTML button the first time will prompt to have these packages installed)
+  - `rmarkdown` and `knitr` (in `RStudio` pushing the knit HTML button the first time will prompt to have these packages installed)

-* Distribute a Zip file that only contains the content of the `example-manuscript` folder from this repository.
+- Distribute a Zip file that only contains the content of the `example-manuscript` folder from this repository.

-* Explain what the handout file contains
+- Explain what the handout file contains

 ## People and credits